cybercop-arch/Task-4/03_Password_Attacks/README.md

 proftpd:!:14727:0:99999:7:::
 statd:*:15474:0:99999:7:::

-2.Save all the hashes in a file
+2. Save all the hashes in a file

 - nano combo.txt   :

-3.using JOHN - THE RIPPER for cracking the hashes
+3. Using JOHN - THE RIPPER for cracking the hashes

 - john combo.txt :